instana/nginx-tracing/README.md

 The two binaries you have downloaded in the previous step must be placed on a filesystem that the Nginx process can access, both in terms of locations as well as file permissions.

-If Nginx is running directly on the operative system, as opposed to running in a container, usually a good choice is to copy the two Instana binaries in the folder that contains the other Nginx modules.
+If Nginx is running directly on the operating system, as opposed to running in a container, it's usually a good choice to copy the two Instana binaries into the folder that contains the other Nginx modules.
 You can find where Nginx expects the modules to be located by running the `nginx -V` command and look for the `--modules-path` configuration option, see, e.g., [this response on StackOverflow](https://serverfault.com/a/812994).

 In a containerized environment, this may mean to add them to the container image, or mount the files as volumes into the container; see, for example, Docker's [bind mounts](https://docs.docker.com/storage/bind-mounts/) documentation or how to [mount volumes to pods in Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-volume-storage/).